 - Acting for Warwick Independent Schools Foundation on a £28,000,000 development finance facility from HSBC.

 - Acting for a mainstream bank on a £15,000,000 development financing in relation to the construction of a 7,000-vehicle capacity national distribution hub on a former colliery site.

 - Acting for an alternative lender on a £13,000,000 financing of innovative energy-from-waste project company.

 - Acting for a housing developer on a property acquisition from a seller at risk of insolvency, which involved our client acting as lender and funding the £4,500,000 acquisition by a newco of the seller’s £13,000,000 debt to a mainstream bank at a deep discount, together with all related security

 - Acting for a mainstream bank on a £40,000,000 revolving credit facility for a large registered provider of social housing.

 - Acting for two agricultural landlords in negotiating a highly complex direct agreement with the mainstream bank funder to their tenant, a solar farm operator.

-Christopher graduated from Oxford University (Lincoln College) with a BA degree in Jurisprudence.
+Chris graduated from Oxford University (Lincoln College) with a BA degree in Jurisprudence.